dhis2/dhis2-docs/src/developer/web-api/event-hooks.md

 #### Console

-The `console` target is the simplest target we have, it has no parameter and all it does it to print the events to the system log (can be nice when testing)
+The `console` target is the simplest target we have, it has no parameter and all it does is to print the events to the system log (can be nice when testing)

 ```json
 {